 14. Application to worker in employment of Crown

-(1) In this section “Crown” means Crown in right of the State.
+(1) In this section Crown means Crown in right of the State.

 (2) This Act applies to workers employed by or under the Crown to whom this Act would apply if the employer were a private person.